Kenneth5259/Manalitics/README.md

-# Manalyst
+# Manalitics
-Manalyst is an open source project for building, analyzing, and optimizing commander decks in MTG.
+Manalitics is an open source project for building, analyzing, and optimizing commander decks in MTG.